 Make Sure to Compare Pricing

 Before purchasing new flooring, make sure to compare prices among different companies.
 Many flooring companies have special deals at different times of the year and it would be wise to search for these.
 When we first moved we didn’t have any furniture yet, just a table when we started decorating.
 Without many things inside it was a perfect time to do the floors.
-I installed flooring that looks like walnut wood with stain but is actually snap together laminate.
+We installed flooring that looks like walnut wood with stain but is actually snap-together laminate.

-I used the same design from the living room through a long hallway and it turned out beautiful.
+We used the same design from the living room through a long hallway and it turned out beautiful.
 It’s so shiny and easy to clean.
 It has a polyurethane coating to keep it that way.
 The hardwood floors are beautiful and tempting but so expensive.
-There is no floating floor aspect but I just think that laminate was way cheaper and easier to maintain and repair.
+There is no floating floor aspect but we just think that laminate was way cheaper and easier to maintain and repair.